Drug Interactions between flibanserin and Nytol QuickCaps

 Drug and food interactions

 Applies to: flibanserin

-Do not use alcohol or medications that contain alcohol while you are receiving treatment with flibanserin.
+Do not use alcohol too close to the dosing time of flibanserin.
 Doing so can cause excessive drowsiness and decreases in blood pressure, which may lead to dizziness, lightheadedness, fainting, and accidental injury.
 Take flibanserin at bedtime to minimize the risk of these effects.
+It is recommended that you stop drinking alcohol at least two hours before taking flibanserin; otherwise, you should just skip the flibanserin dose that evening.
+Alcohol should not be consumed until at least the morning after taking flibanserin at bedtime.
 Because grapefruit juice can significantly increase the blood levels of flibanserin, you should also avoid the consumption of grapefruit and grapefruit juice during treatment.
 Talk to your healthcare provider if you have any questions or concerns.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Therapeutic duplication warnings

 No warnings were found for your selected drugs.

 Therapeutic duplication warnings are only returned when drugs within the same group exceed the recommended therapeutic duplication maximum.

 |Highly clinically significant.
 Avoid combinations; the risk of the interaction outweighs the benefit.|

 |Moderately clinically significant.
 Usually avoid combinations; use it only under special circumstances.|

 |Minimally clinically significant.
 Minimize risk; assess risk and consider an alternative drug, take steps to circumvent the interaction risk and/or institute a monitoring plan.|